microsoft/X-Decoder/README.md

 ### Why are we unique?

 This specific project was started with our previous two demos, [all-in-one](https://huggingface.co/spaces/xdecoder/Demo) and [instruct x-decoder](https://huggingface.co/spaces/xdecoder/Instruct-X-Decoder).
-Then we are inspired by [visual-chatgpt](https://github.com/microsoft/visual-chatgpt) developed by our MSRA collegues to use the langchain to empower a conversational X-Decoder and encompassing all the capacities of our single X-Decoder model.
+Then we were inspired by [visual-chatgpt](https://github.com/microsoft/visual-chatgpt) developed by our MSRA collegues to use the [langchain](https://github.com/hwchase17/langchain) to empower a conversational X-Decoder and encompassing all the capacities of our single X-Decoder model.

 Our **X-Chat** has several unique and new features: